abougouffa/minemacs/docs/DOCS.md

 #### `(+kill-buffer-ask-if-modified BUFFER)`

-Like `kill-buffer-ask`, but kills BUFFER without confirmation when unmodified.
+Like `kill-buffer-ask`, but don't ask if BUFFER isn't modified.
 Kill without asking for buffer names in `+kill-buffer-no-ask-list`.

 #### `(+delete-extra-windows-for-buffer)`